 Nevertheless, taxes play a critical and even fascinating role in U.S. history.
-Most significantly, the process that would eventually lead to the Revolutionary War and America’s independence was instigated in part by the Stamp Act, Sugar Act, and Tea Act (which incited the Boston Tea Party) — all of which were tax and tariff laws placed by England on the colonies to raise revenue.
+Most significantly, the process that would eventually lead to the Revolutionary War and America’s independence was instigated, in part, by the Stamp Act, Sugar Act, and Tea Act (which incited the Boston Tea Party) — all of which were tax and tariff laws enacted by England on the colonies to raise revenue.

 U.S. Tax History

-Civil War and the First Income Tax
+The Civil War & The First Income Tax

-100 Years of Federal Direct Taxes
+Decades of Federal Direct Taxes

-While local governments often rely on property taxes for revenue, the U.S. Constitution made it difficult for the Federal Government to directly tax property or the rental income that came from it in the states.
+While local governments often rely on property taxes for revenue, the U.S. Constitution made it difficult for the federal government to directly tax property or the rental income that came from it in the states.

 In 1909, Congress tried to overcome this obstacle by proposing the Sixteenth Amendment, which would allow the federal government to collect income taxes directly from individuals.
 The amendment was ratified in 1913 in the final months of the Taft administration.
 That year, tax rates were 1% on incomes above $3,000 and 6% above $500,000.

-The marginal tax rate (the percentage of tax applied to your income for each tax bracket in which you qualify) went down slowly over the following 20 years, but it went back up during the Great Depression since fewer people had any taxable income.
+The marginal tax rate — the percentage of tax applied to an individual’s income for each tax bracket in which they qualify — went down slowly over the following 20 years, but it went back up during the Great Depression since fewer people had any taxable income.

-The New Deal: Medicare and Social Security
+The New Deal: Medicare & Social Security

-Estate taxes have evolved differently from income taxes, because they began as state taxes in the 1880s – federal estate tax laws were not enacted until the 1920s.
+Estate taxes have evolved differently from income taxes because they began as state taxes in the 1880s; federal estate tax laws were not enacted until the 1920s.
 Congress didn’t address exemptions for spouses inheriting an estate until 1948.
 And the current system, by which a spouse may receive an entire estate tax-free, was not approved until 1981.
 Gift taxes were introduced in 1924 and have remained much the same since.